 “I’ll kill her,” I note as easily as if I had said, “It’s nice outside.”

-My right elbow rests protectively over a small roll of parchment, its seal bearing the imprint of Puddlemere’s iconic twin bulrushes.
-It’s my final copy of the Oliver Wood article.
-I have performed a number of water-resistant, flame-retardant, tear-proof charms.
+My right elbow rests protectively over a small roll of parchment, complete with a wax seal bearing the Puddlemere twin bulrushes.
+It’s my final copy, and I have performed a number of water-resistant, flame-retardant, tear-proof charms.
 I have proofread, edited, rewritten, and reworked.
-The parchment is only four feet long; shorter than my final essays for Seventh Year classes.
+The parchment is only two feet long; shorter than my final essays for Seventh-Year classes.
 But I have to say, it’s some of my best work.

 And I’m not getting any credit for it.

 I unroll the parchment, allowing my eyes to fall on a random paragraph.
 The phrases “self-entitlement” and “out of control” jump out.
 I skip down to the final two.
 By the time I had written it I was practically beside myself in anger towards Oliver Wood.

 To no one’s surprise, Wood’s love life has remained majorly out of the limelight.
 But any readers hoping for a chance run-in with this Keeper may be in luck.
 In fact, you need not search any further than your local bar.

 Perhaps, then, this journalist has been wrong.
 Maybe Wood really is a philanthropist: the money not spent on a new children’s ward has gone towards keeping many local businesses thriving.
 As long as those local businesses serve high-end Firewhiskey.
 Drink up, ladies.